jess-hammer/dual-grid-tilemap-system-godot/README.md

 # ✨👯 Dual-grid tilemap system in Godot 👯✨

-#### This is a demo of how I implemented a simple dual-grid tilemap system in Godot 4.2.
+#### This is a demo of how I implemented a simple dual-grid tilemap system in Godot 4.2 Mono using C#.
 Hope it helps!

+If you are looking for a GDScript version, you can find one [here](https://github.com/GlitchedinOrbit/dual-grid-tilemap-system-godot-gdscript)

 https://github.com/user-attachments/assets/a5532595-3278-49a7-a3a7-e9aa1f6fd15e